rbrignall/rbrignall.github.io/index.md

 ### My games

-Here are five games you can play online, for free:
+Here are six games you can play online, for free:

+- [Digit Party](https://digit.party): Place numbers in a grid, and score points when adjacent cells have matching numbers.
+Curiously addictive.
+A collaboration with fellow mathematician [Vince Vatter](https://twitter.com/VinceVatter).
 - [Byrdle](https://www.byrdle.net/): The surprisingly-popular niche choral-themed word guessing game (a bit like [Wordle](https://www.nytimes.com/games/wordle/index.html)).
 - [Angry Byrds](https://angrybyrds.rbrignall.org.uk): A William Byrd-themed variant of the popular game [Angry Birds](https://www.angrybirds.com), created to mark Byrd's 400th anniversary.
 For other anniversary events in 2023, visit [Byrd Central](https://www.byrdcentral.com/).
 - [Susie](https://susie.rbrignall.org.uk): A word guessing-game where Wordle meets Countdown.
 Test your powers of logical deduction to find Susie's word.
 This project is a collaboration with composer [Ben Ponniah](https://benponniah.com/).